patrickhulce/saas-starter-kit/docs/aws.md

 ## Getting Started

 1. Create an AWS account.
-2. Create a bucket for hosting static assets i.e. `cdn.the-product.com`, [see AWS docs for more.](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)
+2. Create buckets for hosting static assets i.e. `www.the-product.com` and `cdn.the-product.com`, [see AWS docs for more.](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)
     1. Create the bucket with the domain name you wish to use.
     2. Enable public permissions and static hosting.
     3. Add a bucket policy enabling read on all objects.